tunaphish/reaper/wiki/todo/content/Rough Reaper Enemy Ideas.md

 ---
 finished:
-tags: reaper, content
+tags:
 ---
+- Dopplegangers....
+	- - Doppleganger is envy.
+If this attack kills, restore MP.
+Lowered attack
+		- Nostalgia with friend group.
+Establishes friend group.
+Enemy right before Greed.

-- [x] Packrat
+- [ ] Packrat
 	- Kid with big backpack
 	- Uses lots of items during combat to heal and deal AOE damage
-- [x] Monk: uses MP to perform low cast time attacks to interrupt magic users
+- [ ] Monk: uses MP to perform low cast time attacks to interrupt magic users
 	- He gets pissed off and a nrmal fight triggers.
 Some fights are like this.
 Like limitless.
 You don’t die but you can’t proceed
 	- drunken mamster?
 	- ethereal fists
-- [x] Gojo Satoru: targeting this enemy gives infinite cast time
+- [ ] Gojo Satoru: targeting this enemy gives infinite cast time
-- [x] The Manipulator
+- [ ] The Manipulator
 	- Glasses shine
 	- Hack complete.
 He controls you biiitch
 - - Shota and muscle mommy.
 Attack shota and muscle mommy reacts.